-CollegeBoard AP Biology (323,324) 1 year, 1.0 credit: grades 11-12: prerequisite: Biology & Chemistry or Consent of Instructor.
-Offered Odd years The AP Biology course is designed to be the equivalent of a two-semester college-level introductory biology course.
+AP Biology (323,324) 1 year, 1.0 credit: grades 11-12: prerequisite: "C" or better in Biology & Chemistry (may be concurrently enrolled in chem.) and Consent of Instructor.
+Offered Odd years

+The AP Biology course is designed to be the equivalent of a two-semester college-level introductory biology course.
 The intent of the course is to expose students to higher-level biological principles, concepts, and skills and allow them the opportunity to apply their knowledge to real-life applications.
 Students are expected to learn not by memorization of facts, but through content and concept application via the AP Biology science practices.
 Students who take an AP Biology course will also develop advanced inquiry and reasoning skills, such as designing a plan for collecting data, analyzing data, applying mathematical routines, and connecting concepts.
 The result will be readiness for the study of advanced topics in subsequent college courses.
-AP Biology students are expected to take the AP exam given in May and mayl have a required summer assignment.
+AP Biology students are encouraged to take the AP exam given in May and may have a required summer assignment.

-CollegeBoard AP Physics (348,349) 1 year, 1.0 credit: grades 11-12: prerequisite: B or better in
+AP Chemistry (348,349) 1 year, 1.0 credit: grades 11-12: prerequisite: "C" or better in Chemistry and Consent of Instructor.
+Offered Even years.

-Algebra 2 or Consent of Instructor